Plastics: Identification

 | Glycerine | Test liquid | 1.26 | |

-The burn test is a quick way to narrow down a plastic type using a lighter or small flame.
-Hold a small sample (about 1cm) to the edge of a flame and observe four things: flame colour, smoke, smell, and whether the plastic drips or self-extinguishes.
-Always do this in a ventilated space and never burn PVC intentionally.
+Hold a small sample, about 1cm, to the edge of a flame and observe four things: flame colour, smoke, smell, and whether it drips or self-extinguishes.
+Always work in a ventilated space, and never burn PVC intentionally.

 |---|---|---|---|---|---|